theAmberLion/Prolific/README.md

 ---

 For newer versions of cables, use v 3.8.38.2 driver: Extract the contents of cab file into a folder.
-Use **Update driver** button, Have disk, then choose the folder.
+Use **Update driver** button, **Have disk..**, then choose the folder.

 ---